opb/laravel-hipchat/README.md

 Installation
 ------------

-Install into your Laravel app via composer:
+Install into your Laravel app via composer.
+See the bottom of this readme for tips on selecting which version to go for.

 ```
-"opb/laravel-hipchat": "dev-master",
+"opb/laravel-hipchat": "0.*",
 ```

 `composer update` and then publish the config file: